RSSchermer/rl_matrix/README.md

-# Linear algebra
+# Matrix algebra

-Basic linear algebra math library.
-Primary use case is 3D rendering.
+Basic linear algebra matrix math package for dart.
+Main inspiration for API and implementation is the java JAMA package.

+Currently under development, not yet ready for use.